The first few minutes after birth are a magical time for bonding with baby.

 Many hospitals and birthing centers now encourage parents to wait at least an hour before introducing baby to family and friends.
 Instead, they encourage mother and baby to stay together and, if desired, focus on giving the newborn a chance to breastfeed.

-Finding a way to bond
+Finding ways to bond

 Even in cases where medical emergencies may change a family’s birth plan, it is possible to take advantage of bonding time in the first few minutes.
 If a baby needs medical attention or extra stimulation to start breathing, the child can be moved from the exam table to the mother’s chest as soon as the baby is stabilized.